Patio Door Installation Cost

 A small bungalow, for example, will cost significantly less than rendering a large, detached property.
 Another factor to consider is the type of rendering processes and equipment used, as these can significantly reduce or raise the total cost of the job.

 If you are modifying or creating an opening for patio doors, a load-bearing lintel may be required.
 When comparing quotes from professional builders, make certain that this extra work is included.
-In some cases, a structural engineer could be required; expect an increased expense of around £100.

 The time required to install patio doors in your home will vary depending on the type.

-Several factors may influence patio door installation time, including the ease of access to your garden, the condition of your garden area, the difficulty of the particular patio door product chosen, and whether or not patio doors must be removed first.
+Several factors may influence patio door installation time, including the ease of access to your garden, the condition of your garden area, the difficulty of the particular patio door product chosen, and whether or not the previous patio doors must be removed first.

 Ask a Trade